-PROFILE: The W.M.
-Keck Foundation, headquartered in Los Angeles, was established in 1954 by William Myron Keck, founder of Superior Oil.
-Its grantmaking activities emphasize science and engineering research, medical research, and undergraduate education.
-Through this work, Keck sees itself as “laying the groundwork for breakthrough discoveries and new technologies that will save lives, provide innovative solutions to complex problems and add immeasurably to our understanding of life on Earth and our place in the universe.”
+PROFILE: Headquartered in Los Angeles, the W.M.
+Keck Foundation, was established in 1954 by William Myron Keck, founder of Superior Oil.
+Keck seeks to lay “the groundwork for breakthrough discoveries and new technologies that will save lives, provide innovative solutions to complex problems and add immeasurably to our understanding of life on Earth and our place in the universe.”
 The foundation focuses on science and engineering research, medical research, and undergraduate education.

-Past funding has been directed to initiatives as varied as improving access, retention, and degree completion for students majoring in STEM disciplines; integrating new technologies into STEM education; expanding opportunities for undergraduate students to conduct scientific research; fostering interdisciplinary collaboration among faculty; developing and integrating new teaching methodologies; and striving to improve students’ employment opportunities post-graduation.
+Past funding includes initiatives as varied as improving access, retention, and degree completion for students majoring in STEM disciplines; integrating new technologies into STEM education; expanding opportunities for undergraduate students to conduct scientific research; fostering interdisciplinary collaboration among faculty; developing and integrating new teaching methodologies; and striving to improve students’ employment opportunities post-graduation.

-Keck's funding has also been directed at a number of initiatives that are either technology-focused or that relied on a technology component.
+Keck also funds a number of initiatives that are either technology-focused or that relied on a technology component.
 Some of these projects have included integrating new technologies into undergraduate STEM education, use of technology in energy and medical research, and several instances of funding to purchase new laboratory technologies.
-For instance, the foundation has funded a microscopy lab at the University of San Francisco.
+For instance, the foundation funds a microscopy lab at the University of San Francisco.

 Indeed, one thing that sets Keck apart from many foundations is its support for technology buys.
-In contrast to funders looking mainly to support the development of next-generation learning tools, Keck grants often support tech purchases, which can be a lifesaver for institutions facing technology spending cuts.
+In contrast to funders seeking to support the development of next-generation learning tools, Keck grants often support tech purchases, which can be a lifesaver for institutions facing technology spending cuts.

 While there does not appear to be a searchable database of past awards, the foundation does provide a list by year of grant abstracts that give an overview of each award, classified by year and program area.
 Common grants in the Medical Research area have gone to cellular and genetic research related to cancer, intellectual disabilities, and other illnesses.